 The research was commenced by conducting a literature review to study the theories of community-based research that corresponded to the goals of the research.
 Here, journal articles dealing with aspects of community engagement, cultural sensitivity, geographic visualization, community mapping, searching as learning were among those that were studied.
-Following this study, textual analysis was done on journal articles about the DTES that were available through the DTES-RAP, to bring out locational references and main topic areas addressed in each study.
-An iterative design-based approach with stages such as empathize, define, ideate, prototype and test, was adopted.
-The resulting connections between organizations, authors and topics were represented in a map-based visual interface, designed to promote learning through exploration.
+Following this study, textual analysis and data collection/analysis was done using software such as Voyant and MS Excel on journal articles about the DTES that were available through the DTES-RAP, to bring out locational references and main topic areas addressed in each study.
+An iterative design-based approach with stages such as empathize, define, ideate, prototype, and test, was adopted.
+The resulting connections between organizations, authors, and topics were represented in a map-based visual interface, designed to promote learning through exploration.

 Screenshots of the pages of the interface are shown as below.

-An example of an interaction within the organizations page is shown below.
+An example of interaction within the organizations page is shown below.

 An example of an interaction within the Topics page is shown below.